bluesky-social/proposals/0004-oauth/README.md

 +-----------------+         +-------------------------------+
 ```

-This figure was taken from the section 6.3.1 of [DRAFT-OAUTH-BROWSER-BASED-APPS].
+This figure was taken from the section 6.3.1 of [draft-oauth-browser-based-apps][DRAFT-OAUTH-BROWSER-BASED-APPS].
 We can see the Browser negotiating with the Authorization Server (B), and then interacting directly with the Resource Server (D,E).

 The client metadata **must not** contain any public key (JWKS) as the client, being "serverless", has no way to securely store & use any private key.